-At ThoroughCare, we’ve worked with more than 550 healthcare organizations, from hospital systems to accountable care organizations (ACOs), to streamline Medicare reimbursements.
+At ThoroughCare, we’ve worked with more than 600 clinics and physician practices to help them streamline and capture Medicare reimbursements.

 Our software assists with RPM’s rules and regulations, and it tracks all activities related to providing the program, such as patient vital collection, making it easier to bill for.

 In this article, we’ll briefly review the requirements of RPM, as well as the program’s CPT codes.
 We’ll also provide an example return-on-investment (ROI) of an effective monitoring program.